BGami/BNM/README.md

 3. For mobile application usage, install the app on an Android device and follow the in-app instructions

 ## Note
-For webapp version, you can download all codes from here (Google Drive link).
+For webapp version, you can download all codes from here (https://drive.google.com/drive/folders/1hxSkltq1Iw8wxMj5tyn0sL4ISxft4xMQ?usp=sharing).
 We are doing this way as we could not upload it to GitHub.

 ## License
 This project is available for academic and research purposes.